Exclusive: Virgin America flight attendants seek unionization vote

 Under labor rules, employees need to show support from 50 percent of their ranks, plus one, to file for an election.

-The flight attendants filed on Tuesday with the National Mediation Board, which could set an election for as early as two months from now, after allowing Virgin an opportunity to protest and authenticating the cards submitted by the workers.
+The flight attendants are filing with the National Mediation Board, which could set an election for as early as two months from now, after allowing Virgin an opportunity to protest and authenticating the cards submitted by the workers.

 Virgin America, which is based in Burlingame, California, near its San Francisco hub, declined comment.